glpaparelli/competitive-programming/notes/cp-notes.md

 **Theorem:** At every iteration $Q$ contains all and only the right leaders of the current window **Proof:**
 1. **Removing elements from the front of the deque**: At each step, the algorithm removes elements from the front of the deque that are outside the current window.
 Since these elements are no longer part of the current window, they cannot be the maximum within the current or any future window.
 Thus, they are not right leaders and are removed from the deque.
-2. **Removing elements from the back of the deque**: The algorithm also removes elements from the back of the deque that are smaller than or equal to the current element.
-These elements are not right leaders because they are smaller than the current element, which is at their right.
+2. **Removing elements from the back of the deque and then Append the current element to the back:** The algorithm removes elements from the back of the deque as long they are $\le$ than the current element.
+This ensures that the appended element will be a right leader, as by construction is greater than all the element to its right

-3. **Appending the index of the current element to the back of the deque**: If the current element is greater than elements already present in the deque, it is a potential candidate for becoming the maximum in the current or future windows.
-Therefore, its index is appended to the back of the deque.
-This ensures that the deque contains only right leaders, as any smaller elements to the right of the current element would have been removed earlier.
+**Proof, said easy:**
+- removing from the right of the deque do not alter the structure of right leaders
+- before appending to the left we remove all the elements that are $\le$ than the element we are going to append, hence we append only right leaders

 **We derive the correctness of the algorithm by combining the sortedness of Q with the fact that the largest right leader is the element to report.**
 ### 8.4.2 Time Complexity